VirtualFlyBrain/VFB2/content/en/docs/Tutorials/APIs/navis.md

 There are many more properties that you might find interesting!
-In theory, you can use type `n.` and TAB to get auto-complete suggestions of available properties and methods.

-Deepnote appears to have problems with that sometimes - you can fall back to good 'ole `dir()` in that case.
+Typing `n.` and pressing TAB should give auto-complete suggestions of available properties and methods.
+If your notebook editor has problems with that, you can fall back to using `dir()`.

 Here is an (incomplete) list of some of the more relevant properties:
 - `bbox`: bounding box of the neuron